Style Editor

 2GIS map data are objects that consist of geometries and attributes.
 The map uses attributes to determine which style layer to assign an object to — when to display it and what color and size it should be.
 The Editor can alter these style layers and customize the map in the visual style of any service or application.

 The finished project with styles is stored on the 2GIS backend.
-It can be linked to the MapGL JS API for web applications or to the MapGL iOS API / MapGL Android API for mobile applications by ID.
+It can be linked to the MapGL JS API for web applications by ID.
 In the mobile SDK, styles are installed as a set of layers, icons, and fonts when the application is built.